CS2102-Grp23/Project/README.md

 3. Start your postgres server (preferably with Bitnami)
 4. Customize the `.env` file at the root to use your database.
 Run grp23.sql
 5. Run `php artisan key:generate`
+6. Run `npm run watch`.
+This is to ensure the public folder is up to date.
-6. Start server with `php artisan serve`
+7. Start server with `php artisan serve`
-7. Go to the url shown
+8. Go to the url shown

 ### Option 2
 1. Copy all the files into `/apache2/frameworks/laravel`